exasol/glue-connector/doc/user_guide/user_guide.md

 #### Confirm That Connector and Connection are Created

 To confirm that the connector is activated and the corresponding connection is created, go to "AWS Glue Studio" &rarr; "Connectors".
-You should see the connector and connection are created as in following images.
+You should see that the connector and connection are created as shown in following images:

 ![Exasol AWS Glue Studio Connector](img/connector.png)